lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-6. Check to make sure that the output layers are what is expected.
+6. A check to make sure that the output layers of the model are what are expected.

 ```cpp
         auto& _output = outputInfo.begin()->second;